 I wonder if, at some point, this constant state of overload and flux in my world will begin to seem normal and I'll just adjust to that normal.
 In the mean time, exciting things are happening and I'm not quite sure of the best way to write about them.
 Perhaps soon.
 For now, I'm trying to get better about updating more regularly and I have a bunch of links of stuff that have happened on the wiki in the past couple of weeks that I'd like to share.
 Here we go:

-jfm and I had a good exchange about an old post, Ideology and Systems Administration.
-Basically the posts says, “systems administrators have a unique approach to solving technological problems,” and discussed the implications of systems administrators background on technology development.
+jfm and I had a good exchange about an old post, /posts/ideology-and-systems-administration.
+Basically the posts says, "systems administrators have a unique approach to solving technological problems," and discussed the implications of systems administrators background on technology development.
 I think our clarifications were useful.

 There are a couple of comments on my recent series on a productivity.
 First, I wrote a post about task planning and creating task items, and Matt posted a comment.
 Second, a number of us had an ongoing conversation on mobile productivity in response to the "Mobile Productivity Challenges" post that touched on emacs (of course!) input, and context switching.

 This is a pretty minor point, but I've been subtly tweaking the design a little in the site.
 There are now links to the tags page and the site map in the upper right hand corner.
 I've also made links to as-of-yet-uncreated wiki pages red (according to wiki-convention.)
 I think (and hope) that red links are easier to spot when they're red.
 Feedback on the design would be most welcome.
 My goal is to make the site welcoming, easy to use, and to minimize the amount of "fussiness."
 It might be time for a full refresh, but feedback on the subject might be good.

 Critical Futures and Wiki Fiction